 What will I study?

-Your apprenticeship will also include:
+Your apprenticeship could also include:

 - The main qualification

-- Functional skills (English and Maths))
+- Functional skills (English, maths and potentially ICT)

-- Employee Rights and Responsibilities workbook
+- An understanding of Employee Rights and Responsibilities

 What are the career options?